This topic has helpful resources for the transition from secondary education into adult life.

-Alaska Career Ready is a joint effort between the Departments of Labor and Workforce Development and Education and Early Development that allows students and adult job-seekers to evaluate their readiness for work, college and occupational training and to improve the basic skills valued by employers and educators.
+Alaska Career Ready is a joint effort between the Departments of Labor and Workforce Development and Education and Early Development that allows students and adult job-seekers to evaluate their readiness for work, college, and occupational training and to improve their basic skills valued by employers and educators.

 Alaska Commission on Postsecondary Education

-This Alaska State website has information on loans, scholarships, grants, explore career options and money smart video series.
+This Alaska State website has information on loans, scholarships, grants, exploring career options, and a money-smart video series.

 Alaska Department of Labor and Workforce Development Vocational Rehabilitation

-DVR helps Alaskans with Disabilities get and keep good jobs.
-It has transistion tools for teachers, parents, and students.
+DVR helps Alaskans with disabilities get and keep good jobs.
+It has transition tools for teachers, parents, and students.
 Referral information for these programs: DVR,